luhsra/llfree-c/README.md

 # LLFree: Lock- and Log-free Allocator

-Dieses Repo enthält die ReImplementierung des LLFree Allokators in C.
+This repo contains the reimplementation of LLFree in C.

 **Related Projects**
 - LLFree:     https://github.com/luhsra/llfree-rs